 One of my goals in painting trees is to capture the “character”of the tree, but, until recently, I had not thought deeply about what I mean by that.
-Then, a visit to some friends near Rochester, N.Y. triggered some research and thinking that led me to a much clearer idea of what I mean by “character”.
+Then, a visit to friends near Rochester, N.Y. triggered some research and thinking that led me to a much clearer idea of what I mean by “character”.

 My Rochester friends invited me to a local park, because they knew I would enjoy the variety of trees.
 I sure did.
 I found myself moving from tree to tree excitedly describing each tree by mimicking their unique structures with my arms.